 What Keeps You Up at Night?

-Governmental Action/Inaction: Just this week we saw the stock market drop out of fear that the Fed might reign in its monetary stimulus policy (buying assets).
-Business leaders never know what is coming out of DC or State Houses, but the rhetoric keeps fueling fears.
+Governmental Action/Inaction: Business leaders never know what is coming out of DC or State Houses, but the rhetoric keeps fueling fears.
 As recent news has illustrated, discord in the government can have significant impact on business operations.

-Economics: Global companies worry about more than just the US Recession.
-They also worry about monetary policies abroad, and volatility in any area of the world that can impact sales, production, etc.
+Economics: Global companies concerns stretch across multiple economies.
+Monetary policies abroad, and volatility in any area of the world that can impact sales, production, etc.

-Talent: When the recession ends, and Baby Boomers begin to actually retire on schedule, there will be a growing shortage of skilled workers and managers as Baby Boomers begin to retire.
+Talent: There is a growing shortage of skilled workers and managers as Baby Boomers begin to retire.
 The gap between now and 2030 could be as much as 20 million people who will be less skilled than the generation that preceded them.
 This will cause a mad scramble for talent, and some companies are already beginning to experience this in key areas like engineering.

 What is the key to surviving these threats, and being able to sleep at night?
 Agility and adaptability.
 Companies that can move quickly, get new products in the market, beat the competition with true differentiation, and scale talent (both down and up), will stand a greater chance.
 Preparation for the unknown can be a challenge.
 However, a complete assessment and preparation for unexpected issues can lead to solace, including the company executive sleeping a little bit better at night!